Toruse/toruse.github.io/source/_enportfolio/33/syo-framework.md

     height: 328
 ---

-**Syo** - фреймворк с открытым кодом, предназначенный для разработки веб приложений на основе архитектурной модели MVC.
+**Syo** - open source framework designed for developing web applications based on the MVC architectural model.

 ---

-Цель разработки
+Purpose of development

-* Разрабатывался в учебных целях, чтобы понять основы архитектуры и принципы работы фреймворков. Более подробней ознакомиться с работой PHP, ООП и шаблонным (паттерным) программированием.
+* Developed for educational purposes to understand the basics of architecture and how frameworks work.
+Learn more about the work of PHP, OOP and template (pattern) programming.

-Разработанные компоненты
+Developed components

-* Роутинг
+* Routing
-* Контроллеры
+* Controllers
-* Базовый шаблонизатор
+* Basic template engine
-* Registry (реестр глобальных переменных)
+* Registry (registry of global variables)
-* Классы для работы с cookie и session
+* Classes for working with cookies and session
-* Валидаторы и Фильтры
+* Validators and Filters
-* Генератор HTML тегов и форм
+* HTML tags and forms generator
-* Генератор token-ов
+* Token generator
 * Cache
-* Логирование в файл, базу данных и на e-mail
+* Logging to file, database and e-mail
-* Помощник для работы со строками
+* Helper for working with strings
 * Widget
-* Перехваты (Hooks)
+* Listening (Hooks)
-* Mailer на основе библиотеки PHPMailer
+* Mailer based on the PHPMailer library
-* ORM (объектно-реляционное отображение)
+* ORM (Object Relational Mapping)
-* Конструктор запросов
+* Query builder
-* Компонент для работы с Nested Sets деревьями в базе данных
+* Component for working with Nested Sets trees in the database
-* Хранение констант в базе данных
+* Storing constants in the database
-* Генератор HTML-меню на основе Nested Sets деревьев
+* HTML menu generator based on Nested Sets trees
-* EAV (Сущность-Артибут-Значени) для базы данных
+* EAV (Entity-Artifice-Values) for the database
-* Базовая CAPTCHA
+* Basic CAPTCHA
-* Аутентификация
+* Authentication
-* RBAC (Role Based Access Control) - Система доступа на основе ролей
+* RBAC (Role Based Access Control) - Role-based access system
-* Плагины
+* Plugins

-История
+History

-* Разрабатывался с 2013 по 2015 год.
+* Developed from 2013 to 2015.

-Использовались технологии / инструменты
+Technologies / tools

 * PHP, MySQL, phpMyAdmin, OpenServer, PhpStorm, GitHub.

-Ссылки на ресурсы
+Links

 * [GitHub: https://github.com/Toruse/Syo-framework](https://github.com/Toruse/Syo-framework)